-Twins to welcome Rod Carew back to Minnesota next month
+Twins to welcome Rod Carew back after heart transplant

 The Carews also will return to Minnesota for Twins Hall of Fame Weekend and Donor Day at Target Field on Aug.
 18, when the Twins play the Arizona Diamondbacks.

 Carew's new heart and kidney came from former NFL player Konrad Reuland.
-The Carews and the Twins will welcome Reuland's family to Minnesota on Donor Day.
+The Carews and the Twins will welcome Reuland's family on Donor Day.

 Carew played from 1967 to 1985 for the Twins and the Angels.